Mokalbari/knight-move/README.md

-# Knight's Moves Calculator
+# Knight Move Wizard 🐎✨
+A TypeScript implementation of a pathfinding algorithm that calculates the shortest path a knight can take between two points on a chess board.

-## Overview
+## Description
-This project implements a chess knight movement path finder, calculating the minimum number of moves required for a knight to move from one position to another on a standard 8x8 chessboard.
-The implementation uses TypeScript and Deno, focusing on low-level data structures and algorithms rather than using built-in high-level implementations.
+This project implements a BFS search algorithm to find the minimum number of moves a knight needs to reach a target square on a standard 8x8 chess board.

-## Technical Details
-### Algorithm

-Uses Breadth-First Search (BFS) to find the shortest path Implements a custom queue for BFS traversal
-Uses a simple position tracking system with concatenated coordinates Validates moves within the 8x8 board constraints
+The implementation follows functional programming principles and is built with TypeScript for type safety.

-### Key Features
+## Features
+- Calculate shortest path between any two valid squares
+- Validate board boundaries

-- Finds the minimum number of moves required
+- Return detailed path information including number of moves
-- Validates board boundaries (0-7 for both x and y coordinates)
-- Handles all possible knight moves (8 different positions)
-- Efficient position tracking to avoid revisiting squares

-### Implementation Notes
+- Modular architecture with separate concerns
+- Pure functional approach (where performance allows)

-- Written in TypeScript
+- Full TypeScript support
-- Runs on Deno runtime
-- Minimalistic approach avoiding high-level data structures
-- Custom position tracking using concatenated coordinate strings

-## Requirements

-Deno 1.x or higher

-## Installation
+## Play with it:

-Make sure you have Deno installed on your system
-Clone this repository
+- In main.ts, call the knightMoveWizard(start, end) where start and end = [x,y] (an array of integer).
+- Open the console to get the result.